Berlin Township, New Jersey: Local government

 In 1973, Berlin Township changed its form of government from the Township form to a Faulkner Act Small Municipality form, and now operates under plan 3 of the Small Municipality form, as implemented on January 1, 1988, by direct petition.
 The township is one of 18 municipalities (of the 564) statewide that use this form of government, which is available only to municipalities with fewer than 12,000 residents at the time of adoption.
 The governing body is comprised of four Council members and the Mayor, all elected at-large.
 The mayor serves a four-year term of office and the councilmembers serve a three-year term, with two council seats coming up for election each year for two years and no council seats up for vote in the third year of the cycle.
 The candidates run in partisan elections at regular primary and are elected at the November general election.
 Independent candidates, having declared their intentions at primary time, run only in the general election.

 This type of government is a strong mayor form in which the Mayor, as chief executive, is responsible for all administrative functions.
 The Mayor presides at Council meetings, voting and participating as a member of Council.
 The Mayor appoints, with Council's approval, the following: Tax Assessor, Tax Collector, Clerk, Treasurer, Zoning Officer, Construction Official, Court Administrator, Attorney and Engineer.
 The Mayor is responsible for the budget; enforcing the charter (State law) and all ordinances (local laws), and the preparation of an annual report for the Council and residents.
 The Council has legislative and policy-making power.
 It elects a Council President annually to preside in the Mayor's absence.
 The Mayor appoints Council members to serve as liaisons to the Recreation Committee, Finance Committee, Athletic Association, Public Works, Special Events, School Board, Public Safety and Senior Citizens.
 The Mayor and one council member are members of the Planning and Zoning Board.

 As of 2024, the Mayor of Berlin Township is Democrat Phyllis A. Jeffries Magazzu, whose term of office ends December 31, 2025.
-Members of the Township Council are Council President Marion Bodanza (D, 2022), Frank Epifanio (D, 2024), Francis McHenry (D, 2022; appointed to serve an unexpired term) and Mark Reid (D, 2024).
+Members of the Township Council are Council President Marion Bodanza (D, 2025), Frank Epifanio (D, 2024), Francis McHenry (D, 2025) and Mark Reid (D, 2024).

 In February 2022, the Township Council selected Francis McHenry from a list of three candidates nominated by the Democratic municipal committee to fill the seat expiring in December 2022 that had been held by Christopher Morris until he resigned from office earlier that month.

 In November 2019, Samuel D. Sykes was elected to fill a vacant seat on the Township Council expiring In December 2021. that had been held by Jerome McIntosh until his death in July 2019.